margaretmf/margaretmf.github.io/portfolio.md

 ## Compass and Jubilee Jumpstart - Resarch

-As someone passionate about spatial data, I had the opportunity to work on the data analysis pieace of a strategic alignment project for Jubilee Jumpstart as the nonprofit explored expanding.
+As someone passionate about spatial data, I had the opportunity to work on the data analysis piece of a strategic alignment project for Jubilee Jumpstart as the nonprofit explored expanding.
 I created many maps during this project.
 I really enjoyed using the R programming language to create two maps to understand people in DC.
 This helped with understanding the neighborhoods to which the preschool center might be able to expand.

 <img class="picture" src="jubilee-jumpstart-dc-market.jpg">